-The Complaint Response Unit (CRU) provides information and training for parents of students with disabilities related to the District's special education programs.
-The CRU was established to respond to concerns of parents of students with disabilities regarding complaints related to alleged or perceived violations of special education laws or the District's special education policies and procedures.
-The CRU gives the District an opportunity to provide lawful responses to parent complaints without the need for parents to resort to external complaint and due process mechanisms.
-A complaint is an allegation of a perceived violation of the following: (a) the Individuals with Disabilities Education Act (IDEA); and implementing regulations; (b) The California Education Code related to special education and implementing regulations; or (c) the District's Special Education Policies and Procedures Manual.
-After a complaint has been received and investigated, the District provides a lawful response, which is a written response that satisfies the District's legal obligations and may be one of the following: (1) a remedy and, where appropriate, the date by which the remedy shall be implemented; (2) information that an appropriate referral has been made; (3) suggested action the complainant may wish to take; or (4) a determination that the complaint has been investigated and determined to be unfounded.
+The purpose of the Complaint Response Unit (CRU) is to give the District an opportunity to resolve parent complaints without the need for parents to resort to external complaint and due process mechanisms.
+"Complaint" means the allegation of a perceived violation of (1) the Individuals with Disabilities Education Act (IDEA) and implementing regulations; (2) the California Education Code related to special education and implementing regulations; or (3) the District's Special Education Policies and Procedures Manual (Compliance Guide).
+Once a complaint has been received and investigated, a "lawful response" is provided.
+Lawful response means that a parent is provided with a written response that satisfies the District's legal obligations and may be one of the following: (1) a remedy and, where appropriate, the date by which the remedy shall be implemented; (2) information that an appropriate referral has been made; (3) suggested action the complainant may wish to take; or (4) a determination that the complaint has been investigated and determined to be unfounded.